 Problems that start small in an unattended home can get serious if they're not addressed.
 You can ward them off with a little preparation.

 - Frozen Pipes: Use heat tape or heat cables and keep the thermostat set at 55 degrees or above.
+Also, change the battery in the thermostat.
 Some thermostats offer remote control so you can check and change your home's temperature while you're away.
 Install a leak detection system near a water line as a precaution for burst pipes.
 The system can connect with your mobile phone to alert you of standing water.
 You can then schedule service from afar.
 This helpful guide has more tips for preventing water damage in your home.

 - Excessive Snow: Cut down any dead limbs or trees near your house that could fall under heavy snow or ice.
 Hire a snow removal service to take care of your sidewalk and driveway.